meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 - View recommended [listing improvements](./listing-improvements.md).

-## Order Management and Customer Service
+## Order management and customer service

 With [!DNL Amazon Sales Channel], you can: